nurjns/DJI-360-Video-Metadata-Fixer/README.md

 ## How to Use
 1. Save the batch script in the folder containing your exported `.mp4` videos (and any `.OSV` raw files, if you have them).
-2. Ensure `ffmpeg.exe` and `exiftool.exe` are present in the same folder.
+2. Ensure `exiftool.exe` (and `ffmpeg.exe`, if you want to compress) are present in the same folder.
 3. Double-click the script to run it and follow the on-screen prompts.
+If an `.mp4` can't be matched to an `.OSV` by name, enter the number of the matching `.OSV` from the list or leave it blank to skip.

 ## Disclaimer
 This project is an independent open-source tool and is not affiliated, associated, authorized, endorsed by, or in any way officially connected with SZ DJI Technology Co., Ltd. (DJI) or any of its subsidiaries or affiliates.